 Harris has expressed support for free tuition in community colleges.
 In 2016, prior to her election to the Senate, she drafted a petition stating that community college tuition should be free.
 One year later, she signed onto Bernie Sanders’ College For All Act, a measure which would have provided free tuition to community college students, regardless of income.

 - Student Loan Forgiveness

-Harris supports refinancing student loan debt and improving student loan forgiveness.
-She advocates allowing borrowers to discharge student loans when filing for bankruptcy.
+Harris has supported refinancing student loan debt and improving student loan forgiveness.
+Namely, she has advocated for allowing borrowers to discharge student loans when filing for bankruptcy.

 2. Kamala Harris on Social Justice

 “Income inequality is the defining economic challenge of our time,” Harris opined in a Facebook post in 2016.
 She supports closing the income gap through a variety of means.
 She has supported raising the minimum wage to $15 per hour and has proposed an affordable housing plan that would give 13.3 million families tax credits to subsidize their rents.
 The meat of her plan to combat income inequality is the LIFT the Middle Class Act, a plan centered around tax cuts for lower and middle class Americans that would give families making less than $100,000 per year a tax credit of up to $500 per month.
 She has also raised the idea of reparations for African Americans, possibly in the form of mental health treatment, though the idea is not yet part of her central platform.